Mintbase/Grants-Program/rfps/implemented/appi.md

 See [LB Daemon](lb-daemon) and [Database](database) for definitions.

-Summary: The LB Daemon, a standalone daemon to run alongside a Kusama or Polkadot node, should be able to feed node information into a remote database.
+Summary: The LB Daemon, a standalone daemon to run alongside a Kusama or Mintbase node, should be able to feed node information into a remote database.

 * **Estimated Duration:** 2 weeks
 * **FTE:**  40 hours